Innovatedco/.blog/README.md

  ```PowerShell
  dotnet ef database update
  ```
- 4. Additionally you can brand the blog by replacing the following files located in the wwwroot/images folder:
+ 4. Additionally you can brand the blog by replacing the following files located in the BlazorBlog wwwroot/images folder:
     - logo.png (960px X 150px)
     - logosmall.png (630px X 100px)
  5. Uncomment the following line in program.cs (line 16)